 Like this recipe so far?
 Be the first to know when we release new ones!

 Blood Orange & Cranberry – Perfect Autumn Flavors

 We all know that cranberry season is in the autumn months.
 Why else would cranberry sauce be on everyone’s Thanksgiving table, whether it’s eaten or not.
 But besides cranberry sauce, cranberries are great in drinks both alcoholic and non-alcoholic alike.
 Besides the most popular Cosmopolitan and Vodka Cranberry, if you google ‘drinks with cranberry juice’ you get 98 million results.
 Cosmos were my favorite and go-to drink when I lived in Philly, and… well, that’s a whole other story.
 I digress.
-For this special fall martini, instead of cranberry juice, we use Cranberries Cooked in Pays d’Oc Wine from L’Epicurien.
+For this special fall martini, instead of cranberry juice, we use Cranberries Cooked in Pays d’Oc Wine from L’Epicurien, which you can order from our online shop.
 It is a delicious thick cranberry “jam” which we just tasted, tested, and made this cocktail as its first appearance in the Spoonabilities recipe book.
-The jam itself will be available in our shop soon.

 Blood orange is another fall flavor that Carlos and I have discovered in the past year, and love it both in its natural form of juice squeezed from the blood oranges themselves, and also blood orange liqueur.

 For a quick look at what a blood orange is and what it tastes like, check out this very short video: